Making Diwali Understandable: How To Explain Diwali to a Child

 One popular activity is making paper lanterns.
 Children can use colorful paper, scissors, and glue to create their lanterns.
 They can decorate them with stickers, glitter, or drawings of Diwali symbols like diyas or peacocks.
 This hands-on craft not only allows children to showcase their creativity but also teaches them about the significance of lighting lamps during Diwali as a symbol of removing darkness and spreading light.

 Another great activity is involving children in the cleaning of the house.
 Diwali is a time when families clean and decorate their homes, and children can be encouraged to participate.
-This can be turned into a game, where they compete to see who can clean their designated area the fastest or who can find the most hidden dust.
-Involving children in the cleaning process not only helps them understand the importance of cleanliness but also instills a sense of responsibility and teamwork.
+When you explain Diwali to a child, you can emphasize that this can be turned into a game, where they compete to see who can clean their designated area the fastest or who can find the most hidden dust.

 Activity | Description |